thenfour/digifujam/readme.md

 Basically, this is a labor of love and cobbled together, so please expect problems unless you're on Chrome.

+### How do you start jamming?

+You must be using a MIDI-compatible browser (Chrome or Edge on Windows / Mac), and have a midi device connected and available.
+Hover over an instrument and click "play".

 ### Where is the server located?

 The server is hosted in Amsterdam by openode.io.